 The Society for Family Health (SFH) is a registered trust operating in Namibia since 1997 as a Non-Governmental Organization (NGO).
 SFH is a member of the international global network of Population Services International (PSI).

-SFH implements Water Sanitation and Hygiene in Schools (WinS) to promote sanitation and hygiene in the communities
+SFH implemented Water Sanitation and Hygiene in Schools (WinS) to promote sanitation and hygiene in the communities.

-The Key Population program (KP) is aimed at improving access to comprehensive HIV prevention, care, treatment and support.
+The KP is aimed at improving access to comprehensive HIV prevention, care, treatment and support for those at substantial risk of HIV.

-A malaria prevention programme is implemented in the malaria affected areas of Kavango, Oshana and Omusati regions.
+We implemented a community based malaria prevention program in the malaria prone areas of Kavango, Oshana and Omusati regions since 2003.

-The programme aims to reduce the impact of HIV within the Namibia Defence Force.
+The MAPP programme aims to reduce the impact of HIV within the Namibia Defence Force.

 SFH, with funding from Unicef, has been implementing the Water and Sanitation Hygiene (WASH) in Schools (WinS) project since 2015.
 To date, a total of 867 staff from schools were trained in WASH.